-A systematic approach to delivering and monitoring interventions to struggling students has been shown to be very effective for remediating learning challenges.
-However, such a system places demands on teachers that very few have been trained to meet.
-If teachers were able to easily identify individual student’s academic and behavioral needs, find appropriate interventions, and monitor intervention efficacy, schools would be able to better implement an intervention system (proximal outcome) and student outcomes would improve (distal outcome).
+A systematic approach to delivering and monitoring interventions to struggling students has been shown to be very effective for remediating learning and behavioral challenges.1 However, such a system places demands on teachers that very few have been trained to meet.2 The Branching Minds theory of change highlights how if teachers are able to understand why students are struggling, find appropriate interventions, and monitor intervention efficacy, schools would be able to better implement an intervention system (proximal outcome) and student outcomes would improve (distal outcome).

 Eva Dundas, Ph.D.

 Chief Product Officer

 Eva focuses on using research from the learning sciences to align the Branching Minds platform with best practices in education.
 She has 12 years of research experience examining the cognitive development of children, ranging from infancy to late adolescence.
 Eva has a PhD in Developmental and Cognitive Psychology from Carnegie Mellon University; a MEd in Mind, Brain, and Education from Harvard University; and BS in Neuroscience from the University of Pittsburgh.